-- Verifying identity, pursuant to section 3.2; - Entering Certificate holder information, and verifying correctness; - Securely communicating requests to and responses from the CA; - Receiving and distributing Certificate holder certificates.
+- Verifying identity, pursuant to section 3.2; - Entering Certificate holder information, and verifying correctness; - Securely communicating requests to and responses from the CA; - Receiving and distributing Certificate Holder certificates.

 The RA role is highly dependent on public key infrastructure implementations and local requirements.
-The responsibilities and controls for RAs shall be explicitly described in the CertPS of a CA if the CA uses an RA.
+The responsibilities and controls for RAs shall be explicitly described in the CertPS.